firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/copy-to.md

 # COPY TO (Beta)
 {: .no_toc}

-Copies (exports) the results of a `SELECT` query to an Amazon S3 location in the file format that you specify.
+Copies (exports or unloads) the results of a `SELECT` query to an Amazon S3 location in the file format that you specify.

 * Topic ToC
 {:toc}